 A number of previous ERP studies investigating the PRP effect have targeted the amplitude and latency of the P3b component, which is characterized by a positive deflection broadly distributed over the scalp, with a focus over parietal electrodes (Picton, 1992).
-The P3b has been associated with post-perceptual processes such as the context-updating of working memory (Donchin, 1981; Donchin & Coles, 1988), decision-related processing (Verleger et al., 2005), and the access of a target stimulus to a global neuronal workspace necessary for conscious report (Del Cul et al., 2007; Sergent et al., 2005; Verleger, 2020).
+The P3b has been associated with post-perceptual processes such as the context-updating of working memory (Donchin, 1981; Donchin & Coles, 1988), decision-related processing (Verleger et al., 2005), and the access of a target stimulus to a global neuronal workspace necessary for conscious report (Del Cul et al., 2007; Sergent et al., 2005; see Verleger, 2020 for a review).
 Previous dual-task investigations have provided evidence for a sensitivity of P3b amplitude to dual-task interference (Kok, 2001).
 Based on the observation that P3b latencies showed significant postponement directly proportional to the PRP effect, some studies have proposed that the P3b component primarily indexes the central cognitive processes mediating the PRP effect (Dell’Acqua et al., 2005; Hesselmann et al., 2011; Sigman & Dehaene, 2008).

 Previous studies also examined effects on the P3b amplitude and found a significant reduction in dual-task as compared to single-task conditions (Kida et al., 2012a, 2012b), which has been interpreted as the P3b amplitude being affected by allocated attentional resources (Thurlings et al., 2013).
-Other studies, on the other hand, observed no difference in P3b amplitude under single- and dual-task conditions (e.g. Kasper et al., 2014).
+Other studies, on the other hand, observed no difference in P3b amplitude under single- and dual-task conditions (e.g., Kasper et al., 2014).

-The latencies of earlier sensory ERP components, such as the P1 and N1, have been consistently reported to remain stimulus-locked to both targets and show no postponement related to (Brisson & Jolicœur, 2007; Sigman & Dehaene, 2008).
-In this context, the main question of our study was whether the target-related P3b responses would show a differential and amplitude depending on the different dual-task manipulations.
+The latencies of earlier sensory ERP components, such as the P1 and N1, have been consistently reported to remain stimulus-locked to both targets and show no postponement related to dual-tasking (Brisson & Jolicœur, 2007; Sigman & Dehaene, 2008).
+In this context, the main question of our study was whether the target-related P3b responses would show a differential amplitude depending on the different dual-task manipulations.

 The literature offers suggestions as to what effects might be expected from our manipulations.